COVID-19 and Mesothelioma – What You Need to Know

 Generally, cancer patients are considered a high-priority group for receiving the vaccine to prevent serious infections and fatalities.
 Consequently, most medical organizations encourage patients to get vaccinated.
-However, certain cancer therapies (such as CAR T-cell therapy, some immunotherapies, and aggressive chemotherapy rounds) may limit the effectiveness of a COVID-19 vaccine.
+However, certain cancer therapies such as chimeric antigen receptor therapy (CAR T-cell), some immunotherapies, and aggressive chemotherapy rounds) may limit the effectiveness of a COVID-19 vaccine.

 Some patients may be asked to wait at least three months after cancer treatment to get vaccinated.
 All patients and anyone with a history of cancer should talk with their doctor about making a vaccination appointment against coronavirus.